In Your House 4: Storylines

-The professional wrestling matches at In Your House 4 featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, World Wrestling Federation (WWF).
+The professional wrestling matches at In Your House 4 featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, the WWF.
 Storylines between the characters played out on WWF's primary television program, Monday Night Raw.

-On August 21, 1995 WWF World Heavyweight Champion Diesel teamed up with Davey Boy Smith to take on the team known as Men on a Mission (King Mabel and Sir Mo) in the main event of the WWF's Monday Night Raw show.
+On August 21, 1995, WWF Champion Diesel teamed up with Davey Boy Smith to take on the team known as Men on a Mission (King Mabel and Sir Mo) in the main event of the WWF's Monday Night Raw show.
 Up until that day Davey Boy Smith had always been a face in the WWF, but turned on Diesel that night, attacking him and then leaving him alone to fight off King Mabel and Sir Mo.
 The storyline was picked up against at In Your House 3 when The British Bulldog (Smith was billed exclusively as the British Bulldog by then) teamed up with Yokozuna to take on Diesel and Shawn Michaels in the main event.
 On September 25 the British Bulldog lost a match to the Undertaker by disqualification as he kept attacking his opponent, which led to Diesel running to the ring to chase the British Bulldog off.
 Two weeks later the Bulldog pinned Diesel during a six-man tag team match, earning a title match in the process.
-In the weeks leading up to In Your House 4 the WWF Intercontinental Champion Shawn Michaels had been targeted by the heel Dean Douglas, who claimed to be both intellectually and physically superior to Michaels.
-In the days before the In Your House show Shawn Michaels was beaten up by a single Marine outside of a bar, which meant that he was unable to compete at the In Your House show against Dean Douglas.
+In the weeks leading up to In Your House 4, the WWF Intercontinental Champion Shawn Michaels had been targeted by the heel Dean Douglas, who claimed to be both intellectually and physically superior to Michaels.
+In the days before the In Your House show, Shawn Michaels was beaten up by a single Marine outside of a bar, which meant that he was unable to compete at the In Your House show against Dean Douglas.